xiaojieliu123/xiaojieliu1002.github.io/content/working_paper/robust_blp/index.md

 \begin{align*}
 \inf_{\boldsymbol{\beta} \in \mathbb{R}^d} \left( \mathbb{E}_{\mathbb{P}_n} \left[ \left|Y-\mathbf{X}^{\top}\beta \right|^r \right] \right)^{1/r} +\delta \, \rho\left(\boldsymbol{\beta}\right),
 \end{align*}
-where $\delta>0$ is a regularization parameter, $\rho:\R^d\to \R_+$ is a convex penalty function, $\mathbb{P}_n$ is the empirical distribution of the data, and $r\geq 1$.
+where $\delta>0$ is a regularization parameter, $\rho:\mathbb{R}^d\to \mathbb{R}_+$ is a convex penalty function, $\mathbb{P}_n$ is the empirical distribution of the data, and $r\geq 1$.
 Our main contribution is a new bound on the out-of-sample prediction error of such estimators.

 The new bound is obtained by combining three new sets of results.
-First, we provide conditions under which linear predictors based on these estimators
-%are \emph{distributionally robust optimal}: solve a \emph{distributionally robust optimization} problem: they minimize the worst-case prediction error over distributions that are close to each other in a type of \emph{max-sliced Wasserstein metric}.
+First, we provide conditions under which linear predictors based on these estimators solve a \emph{distributionally robust optimization} problem: they minimize the worst-case prediction error over distributions that are close to each other in a type of \emph{max-sliced Wasserstein metric}.
 Second, we provide a detailed finite-sample and asymptotic analysis of the statistical properties of the balls of distributions over which the worst-case prediction error is analyzed.
 Third, we present an oracle recommendation for the choice of regularization parameter, $\delta$, that guarantees good out-of-sample prediction error.